A blood sample taken from a vein in the arm

 - before a scheduled operation,

 - in patients who are hospitalised with certain conditions, and

 - in patients who have been ill for a long period of time.

 Many patients have a decline in nutrition during their hospital stay, especially after surgery.
 Studies have shown that good nutrition prior to surgery helps to avoid complications, such as pneumonia and infection, after surgery.
-If the prealbumin test suggests that you are malnourished or have poor nutrition, your doctor can help correct your diet so you get stronger before your surgery.
-Albumin may be tested instead to determine nutritional status.

-The test is also used to monitor changes in patients who are receiving nutrition support such as parenteral nutrition (nutrition from outside of the gastrointestinal tract, such as nutrients given directly into a vein through a drip).
-The test is also used to monitor changes in nutritional status for patients who are receiving haemodialysis, a process that removes waste substances from your circulating blood.
+The test may also used to monitor changes in patients who are receiving nutrition support such as parenteral nutrition (nutrition from outside of the gastrointestinal tract, such as nutrients given directly into a vein through a drip).
+The test may also used to monitor changes in nutritional status for patients who are receiving haemodialysis, a process that removes waste substances from your circulating blood.
 Haemodialysis is part of treatment for patients with kidney disease.